 How Do I Know When My Pan Is Ready?

-For the best texture, you’ll want to completely preheat your skillet to medium or medium/low.
+For the best texture, you’ll want to completely preheat your skillet to medium heat or medium/low.
 You can test the pan to see if it’s ready by sprinkling a few drops of water on it.
 If they sizzle away immediately, it’s not hot enough yet.
 When the water rolls or “dances” around the skillet, then it’s ready to go.

-Five: When your skillet is ready, spoon ¼ cup of the batter into the pan and spread it into 3-inch circles.
+Five: When your skillet is ready, spoon ¼ cup of the batter into the pan or griddle and spread it into 3-inch circles.
 Cook for 2-4 minutes until you see small bubbles on the surface of the batter.

 Six: Carefully flip the pancakes and cook them for another 1-3 minutes.
 You’ll know they’re done when both sides of the pancakes are golden brown.